CLC intervention FAQs

 What is the difference between a solicitor and a licensed conveyancer?

 Both are regulated professionals who specialise in legal services.
-The difference being that a solicitor is able to practice in any area of law governing England and Wales, whereas a licensed conveyancer is only qualified to act in property and probate matters.
+The difference being that a solicitor is able to practice in any area of law governing England and Wales, whereas a licensed conveyancer is only qualified to act in property matters.